swapflare/mfp_dex_flutter/README.md

-# first_flutter
+# mfp_dex_flutter

-A new Flutter project.
+A decentralised cryptocurrency exchange app built with flutter. currently fetches all coin prices using coingecko api.
+Currently connect to metmask and custo rpc is not supported.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project can be compiled into android and ios app. webapp is also supported for this current version.

 A few resources to get you started if this is your first Flutter project: